ztanis/playlist-reco/README.md

 ### Volume Mounting Explained

-The Docker run command includes two volume mounts:
+The Docker run command includes three volume mounts:
 - `-v $(pwd):/app_code`: Mounts your local project directory to enable hot-reloading
-- `-v $(pwd)/tokens:/app/tokens`: Mounts the tokens directory to persist OAuth tokens between container restarts
+- `-v $(pwd)/tokens:/app/tokens`: Mounts the tokens directory to persist OAuth tokens
+- `-v $(pwd)/data:/app/data`: Mounts the data directory to persist the SQLite database

 This ensures that:
 - Your code changes are immediately reflected
 - Your Spotify authorization persists between container restarts
+- Your artist data is stored locally and persists between restarts
 - You don't need to re-authorize the application each time

-### Token Persistence
+### Database Structure

-The application stores OAuth tokens in the `tokens` directory:
-- Tokens are saved in `tokens/spotify_token.json`
+The application uses SQLite to store:
+- Artist information (name, popularity, genres)
+- Artist images
+- Timestamps for data freshness

-- The directory is mounted to the container
+The database is automatically initialized when the application starts.
-- Tokens persist between container restarts
-- The directory is gitignored for security

 ### Viewing Docker Logs